CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 ## Summary

-Delta updates significantly reduce payload sizes and speed up delivery for Capacitor apps.
+Delta updates significantly reduce payload sizes and speed up delivery for React Native apps.
 For instance, a typical 5MB bundle downloads in just 114ms via CodePushGo's global CDN [\[1\]](https://capgo.app/), showcasing the efficiency of this approach.

 Performance metrics from real-world applications back up the value of delta updates: